-The following section contains the core subjects required to graduate.
-These subjects include five-core subject areas: English, Mathematics, Science, Social Studies, and Physical Education/Health Education.
-These subject areas have additional OPTION COURSES available, and their description can be found in the options section of this handbook (p.
+The following section contains the COURSE COURSES REQUIRED to graduate.
+These subjects include five core subject areas: English Language Arts, Mathematics, Science, Social Studies, and Physical Education/Health Education.
+These subject areas also have additional OPTION COURSES available, and their descriptions can be found in the options section of this handbook (p.
 8).